Function Templates

 }

-What is the Difference Between typename and class
+What is the difference between typename and class

 Multiple Type Parameters

-template <typename Dest, typename Source>
+template <typename To, typename From>

-return static_cast<Dest>(value);
+return static_cast<To>(f);

 }

-There is no upper limit to the number of template parameters, but in real-world projects, having more than two or three is quite rare.
-With each additional type parameter, the likelihood that the caller needs to specify it explicitly increases, and the readability of the code decreases.
+}There is no upper limit on the number of template parameters, but in real projects, having more than two or three is rare.
+The more type parameters you add, the more likely the caller will need to specify them explicitly, and code readability decreases.

-Template Instantiation—The Compiler "Writes Code" for You
+Template Instantiation—The Compiler "Writes Code" For You

-With the two calls above, the compiler generates two completely independent functions.
-They each exist in the compiled binary file, with the same effect as hand-writing two overloaded functions.
+my_max<double>(1.5, 2.5); // Generates void my_max(double, double)With the two calls above, the compiler generates two completely independent functions.
+They exist separately in the compiled binary file, just like hand-writing two overloaded functions.
 This is also the core cost of templates—code bloat.
 If you instantiate the same template with 20 different types, the compiler will generate 20 copies of the function code.
-For small functions, this is not a problem, but for large templates (like the full specializations of certain STL algorithms), the code size can increase significantly.
+For small functions, this isn't an issue, but for large templates (like full specializations of certain STL algorithms), the code size can increase significantly.

 Implicit Instantiation vs Explicit Instantiation

-This syntax is occasionally used in library development: put the template implementation in a .cpp file, then explicitly instantiate the type versions that the library needs to export, so that user code doesn't need to see the template implementation.
-However, in everyday application development, we almost never need to write explicit instantiation definitions by hand.
+template int my_max(int, int); // Explicitly instantiate the int versionThis syntax is occasionally used in library development: putting the template implementation in a .cpp file and then explicitly instantiating the type versions the library needs to export.
+This way, user code doesn't need to see the template implementation.
+However, in daily application development, we almost never need to write explicit instantiation definitions manually.

 Type Deduction—How the Compiler Guesses T

-Typical Scenarios of Deduction Failure
+Typical Scenarios for Deduction Failure

 return (a > b) ? a : b;